lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 ![Caido Auto](caidoauto.png){: width="1200" height="600"}

-Mark the password field, here is where the payload will be used.
+Mark the password field.
+Here is where the payload will be used.

 ![Caido Payload](caidopayload.png){: width="1200" height="600"}